Monsaraz is a beautiful medieval walled village in the Alentejo. Photo: Shutterstock

 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain and Portugal: Virginia Irurita of Made for Spain & Portugal.

 Born and raised in Spain, Virginia left a decade-long career in banking in London and Madrid to found her boutique trip-planning firm in 1999.
 By popular demand, she later expanded her scope to include Portugal too—a natural fit, given that she speaks Portuñol (a mix of Spanish and Portuguese).
 She has a little black book thick with the names of local experts—museum curators, architects, chefs, flamenco dancers—eager to show you their corners of the Iberian peninsula.
 Her bespoke itineraries extend to the Balearic Islands, Azores, and Madeira too.
-Virginia has a particularly keen interest in wine and winemaking—so keen, in fact, that she bought herself a vineyard on the banks of the Duero River—and she is especially well-connected in the foodie world.
+Virginia has a particularly keen interest in wine and winemaking—so keen, in fact, that she bought herself a vineyard on the banks of the Douro River—and she is especially well-connected in the foodie world.
 So, if you’re planning a corporate retreat in the wine country or a cultural tour for museum benefactors, look no further.
 Virginia’s savvy local drivers and clever guides will save you considerable time and hassle.
 If you prefer to rent a car and drive yourself, or you’re seeking more limited arrangements, click to Ask Wendy for a different recommendation.

 Things to Do and See